Stone-Red-Code/Stone_Red-C-Sharp-Utilities/README.md

       True
       ```
   * EqualsIgnoreSpacesAndCase
-    * Description: Determines whether this instance and another specified <see cref="String"/> object have the same value regardless of upper and lower case and spaces.
+    * Description: Determines whether this instance and another specified string object have the same value regardless of upper and lower case and spaces.
     * Parameters: `this string str`, `string value`
     * Example usage:
       ```cs